edenia/eden-member-check/README.md

 ```

 ## How does CLSDK works with Eden Members table

-It is necessary to have the CLSDK installed to get it working because some of the next definitions are specified right there.
+This Smart Contract follows the structure proposed by the CLSDK which has some differences from the base `cdt`, for example the way actions and tables are declared and how they are exposed to the `abi` file.

 ### Definitions

-To read Eden Members table is needed to first have a small understanding of some basic function or definition of Eden contract use.
+To read Eden Members table, the following definitions are helpful:

 #### EDEN_FORWARD_MEMBERS

 It is C++ definition that allow to specify and indicate which fields belongs to the specified struct, here in [member struct](https://github.com/edenia/eden-member-check/blob/main/contracts/edenmember/include/edenmember.hpp#L82) we can check that `struct member` has a value of `member_variant` which represents the `member_v0` or `member_v1` fields.

 #### EDEN_FORWARD_FUNCTIONS

 It is as similar as [EDEN_FORWARD_MEMBERS](#eden_forward_members), but It's purpose is for [struct functions](https://github.com/edenia/eden-member-check/blob/main/contracts/edenmember/include/edenmember.hpp#L55-L59) instead of fields.

 #### EOSIO_REFLECT

 Indicate to the serializer which fields to handle, and clsdk's ABI generator which fields to include, as It happens in [member_v0](https://github.com/edenia/eden-member-check/blob/main/contracts/edenmember/include/edenmember.hpp#L61), [member_v1](https://github.com/edenia/eden-member-check/blob/main/contracts/edenmember/include/edenmember.hpp#L70) and [member](https://github.com/edenia/eden-member-check/blob/main/contracts/edenmember/include/edenmember.hpp#L93).

 #### EOSIO_ACTIONS

 Receive the contract class, contract account and the list of [action](https://github.com/edenia/eden-member-check/blob/main/contracts/edenmember/include/edenmember.hpp#L127) that are going to be needed by the serializer.

 #### EOSIO_ACTION_DISPATCHER

 Take the namespace as input to get the actions that were defined into the [namespace](https://github.com/edenia/eden-member-check/blob/main/contracts/edenmember/src/edenmember.cpp#L18) scope.

 #### EOSIO_ABIGEN

 Last step is to generate the [abi](https://github.com/edenia/eden-member-check/blob/main/contracts/edenmember/src/edenmember.cpp#L20) according to the before configuration, so then we need to indicate the actions, tables that are going to be public, and the Ricardian Clauses.

 Once that is understood, let's jump into some small snippet code examples.